5.1. The Basics

 Any visually impaired person has the legal right, on request, to have any or all communications from a statutory body sent to them in braille.

-Some statutory bodies may have their own in-house braille transcription facilities, while most currently use external service-providers for this purpose.
+Some statutory bodies have their own inhouse braille transcription facilities, while most currently use external service-providers for this purpose.

-Where a statutory body has its own in-house brailling facility, all other departments in that organisation need to be aware of this facility, and offer it to visually impaired people.
+Where a statutory body has its own in-house brailling facility, all other departments in that organisation need to be aware of this facility, and suggest braille as an option to visually impaired people.

 5.2.
 Turnaround Time

-It is sometimes stated that braille can a long time to produce.
-Where this does happen, it is only because the transcription service-provider has a backlog of other customers.
+It is sometimes stated that braille can take a long time to produce.
+Where this does happen, it is generally because the transcription service-provider has a backlog of other customers.

-If, for any reason such as slow service-provision, braille documents are delivered late to the service-user, reasonable accommodation must be made so that the service-user is in no way disadvantaged in relation to their sighted comparitor, as a result of the delayed communication.
+If, for any reason, braille documents are delivered late to the service-user, reasonable accommodation must be made so that the service-user is in no way disadvantaged in relation to their sighted comparitor, as a result of the delayed communication.

 5.3.
 Types of Braille